 "Consideration promotes tolerance"

-NoBark! does not collect video, photos or any personal information.
-If media is required should be captured lawfully and stored personally to maintain privacy and respect.
+DogDiary does not collect video, photos or any personal information.
+If council requests photos or videos, it should be captured lawfully and stored securely to maintain privacy and respect.

-Your privacy is important to us.
-We do not capture or store any personal information.
-NoBark is an open and transparent system that captures only the necessary data for incident reporting.
-Location data is collected to help identify problem areas, We insist that residents do not upload or including personal details like names or contact information in incident reports under any circumstances.
+DogDiary does not capture or store any personal information.
+DogDiary is an open and transparent system that captures only the necessary data for incident reporting.
+Location data is public information that is collected only to identify problem areas.